• Recipe Index

 • ×

-Published: May 19, 2020 · Modified: Nov 2, 2022 · by Renana · I may get commission for purchases made through links in this post at no extra cost to you.
+Published: May 19, 2020 · Modified: Jul 3, 2024 by Renana · This post may contain affiliate links · I may get commission for purchases made through links in this post at no extra cost to you.
+1 Comment

 Jump to Recipe Print Recipe

-Home » Recipes » No-bake desserts » No Bake Biscuit and Cream Cake
+Home » Recipes » No-bake desserts » Biscoff Icebox Cake

-This week I have a very simple recipe to share with all of you.
-So simple that you don’t even need to use the oven.
-As you can guess by the name of the recipe, this cake is made with cream and biscuit, plus I added lotus Biscoff caramel spread.
+Usually this no-bake cake is made with cream, biscuit and topped with melted chocolate.
+I changed the chocolate to lotus Biscoff caramel spread.
 The biscuit, or cookies if you prefer calling them like that, are also Biscoff caramel cookies.
-Biscoff is a small caramel cookie that has a hint of cinnamon to add to the cake flavor.
+Biscoff is a small caramel cookie that has a hint of cinnamon.

 The cake is made of layers of biscuits and cream and the caramel spread like I mentioned, very simple.
 All you need to do is whip some whipping cream with powdered sugar and instant pudding and then start layering.
 The hard part is to wait until the cake sets in the fridge for at least 4 hours.